Montanus

 Why was Montanism (New Prophecy) considered dangerous?

-Montanism was considered dangerous because it claimed that new revelations from the Holy Spirit could supersede or supplement the teachings of the apostles, challenging the authority of established church doctrine.
-The movement's emphasis on strict asceticism and its belief in the imminent end of the world also threatened the social and ecclesiastical order of the time.
+Montanism was considered dangerous because it claimed ongoing direct revelation from the Holy Spirit, which challenged the authority of established church teachings and hierarchy.
+The movement's strict asceticism and belief in the imminent end of the world also threatened social order and ecclesiastical control.

 What exactly did Montanus teach?

 Montanus taught that the Holy Spirit continued to speak directly through living prophets, including himself and his followers Priscilla and Maximilla.
-He emphasized strict ascetic practices, such as fasting and celibacy, and preached that the end of the world was near, urging believers to prepare for it.
+He emphasized strict ascetic practices, such as fasting and celibacy, and preached that the end times were near, urging believers to prepare for Christ's return.

 Why did Montanism (New Prophecy) spread so widely?

-Montanism spread widely due to its charismatic appeal and the fervor of its leaders, who claimed direct communication with the Holy Spirit.
-Its message of imminent apocalypse resonated with many early Christians who were seeking a more intense spiritual experience and a return to the perceived purity of early Christian practices.
+Montanism spread widely due to its charismatic leaders and the appeal of direct, personal revelation from the Holy Spirit.
+Its message of imminent eschatological fulfillment resonated with many early Christians who were disillusioned with the established church's perceived worldliness.

 Who opposed Montanus, and what was their argument?